 No Specific Requirements

 When the Security Rule was enacted, it was recognized there were rapid advances in technology.
 Consequently, it would be very difficult to give guidelines that change regularly.
 For this reason, they chose not to require specific safeguards that could be soon outdated.
 It is up to the organization to do a careful risk assessment.
 Based on this they may create the appropriate mechanism to protect ePHI.
 Presently the use of encryption of ePHI is an effective tool.
 It is a good safeguard for the safe transmission of email and texts through the cloud.
 In many cases this has become the standard for the transmission of sensitive data in healthcare and in the business world.

 Alternative to Encryption

-Based on its security risk assessment a health care provider may determine that encryption isn’t reasonable and appropriate and present their alternative to protect ePHI or it may decide to do neither and determine the standard may otherwise be met.
+Based on its security risk assessment a health care provider may determine that encryption isn’t reasonable and appropriate.
+They may then present their alternative to protect ePHI.
+They may also decide to do neither and determine the standard may otherwise be met.
 The provider should document its reasons for its decision.